-What Is Sail Shape?
+What is Sail Shape?

-What Does “Push and Lift” Mean?
+What Does “Push And Lift” Mean?

 The resulting curvature provides two power types with a rounded sail – push from the wind to the windward side of the sail and lift from the wind rushing on the leeward side.

-What Is The Keel?
+What Is A Keel?

 As sails generate power from the wind, they both generate lift and push.
 To have an efficient flow of wind power, the sails are placed at an angle to the apparent wind, which is the wind felt by a moving ship.
 To the degree that genuine wind direction can be felt from a fixed location, the route with regard to the actual wind direction is called a point of sail.

 Sails on the point of sail that are facing toward the wind cannot provide propulsion to a conventional sailing vessel.
 To create resistance to the forces transferred via the sails, the hull, keel, and rudder of a sailing craft, the wheels of a land sailing vessel, or the skate runners of an iceboat have to oppose those forces.

-Looking for a great time on the water in South Florida?
-Seafari Yacht Charters is number choice for yacht rentals in Boca Raton and beyond.
-Book our yachts for exciting day trips to the Bahamas, off shore fishing, diving, and much more.
-Come experience all South Florida has to offer with a private Yacht charter with us.
+Looking for a great time on the water in Boca Raton Florida?
+Seafari Yacht Charters is number choice for yacht rentals in Boca Raton.
+Book our yachts for parties, exciting day trips to the Bahamas, romantic yacht dinner cruises, and much more.
+Come experience all South Florida has to offer with us.

 Our team of internal experts has conducted rigorous fact-checking on this content.
 Explore the editorial standard for our website to dive deeper into our commitment to excellence.